 Transactions are used for a wide range of use cases including Merchant Payments, International Transfers, Domestic Transfers and agent cash-in/cash-out.
 Reversals and Adjustments are also treated as Transactions.

-URI is consistent for all transactions and format is /transactions.
+and the URI can be one of two formats:

+/transactions.
+Can be used for GET and POST.

+/transactions/type/{transactiontype}.
+POST only.
+An alternative to the above URI.
+It can be used when the providers API Gateway requires that the transaction type is identified in the URL.
+When this URI is used, the Transaction Type does not need to be supplied in the request body.

 The specific resource can be identified by Transaction Reference as per below: